Primate Vocalization Classification

 Hyperparameter tuning, a critical step for optimizing deep learning models, was systematically performed using Bayesian optimization.

-Graph or table showing classification accuracy or confusion matrix for primate calls
+Graph showing classification accuracy for primate calls

-The model’s effectiveness was evaluated on a challenging real-world dataset comprising diverse primate calls recorded at an African wildlife sanctuary.
+The model's effectiveness was evaluated on a challenging real-world dataset comprising diverse primate calls recorded at an African wildlife sanctuary.
 The results demonstrate the capability of the proposed deep recurrent architecture for accurate primate vocalization classification, underscoring the potential of advanced deep learning techniques combined with automated acoustic monitoring for practical wildlife conservation efforts.
-[Müller et al. 2021]
+(Muller et al., 2021)